 When it comes to good beginner bike ergonomics, look for two things:

-If you enjoy sports or activities that rely on equipment, you’ll understand this part right away.
-Every equipment-based activity (golf, skiing, snowboarding, tennis, surfing, etc.) has different types of equipment for different skill levels.
+If you enjoy sports or activities that rely on equipment, you’ll understand this right away.
+Sports like skiing, snowboarding, tennis, surfing, golf, etc. have different equipment for different skill levels.
+If you take snowboard or ski lessons for the first time, they don’t give you race equipment; it’s too stiff and unforgiving.
 Golf instructors won’t start a beginner on pro style clubs; they’re too stiff, have a very small sweet spot and rattle like hell if you mis-hit the ball.
-If you decide to take snowboarding or ski lessons for the first time, the rental shop isn’t going to give you race equipment; it’s simply too stiff and unforgiving.
 You’ll be given flexible, forgiving equipment that will let you make mistakes.

 Motorcycles are the same way.
 You want a bike with forgiving power, smooth brakes and suspension that’s soft enough so the bike helps you if you’re choppy with the throttle, brakes or steering.
 That’s because you’ll be choppy at the beginning; it’s just unavoidable.